OsvaldoSalomon/PokedexReactProject/README.md

 # Pokedex React Project
-A series of React projects from The Modern React Bootcamp
+A Pokedex project that uses React from a course in Udemy